geekforbrains/django-workers/README.md

 ### Running the workers

 Now boot-up your workers to crunch some data.
+Workers poll the Database for new tasks they should work on.

 ```
 python manage.py runworkers